AirPods not connecting to Mac

 If none of the steps above work, try removing your AirPods on Mac and adding them again.

-- Select the Bluetooth pane, right-click on the AirPods, then choose Remove.
+- Select the Bluetooth pane, hover over AirPods, then choose Disconnect.

 - Open the AirPods charging case with the AirPods inside and place them near your Mac.

 - Press and hold the setup button on the case.

 - When they appear on the screen, click Connect.

 7. Clean the AirPods and AirPods case

 The AirPods case is used to connect AirPods with Mac.
 Thus, it needs to be clean and taken care of to prevent connectivity interruption between the AirPods and the case.
 For the same reason, your AirPods need to be dust and dirt-free to connect with the case correctly.

 8. Reset your AirPods